tomsterBG/short/README.md

 # Principles and wisdom

+If you can't make it perfect, make it adjustable.
+- What if you wanted the behavior of `get_resource_filename()` to also return the file extension?
+  What if someone else doesn't want that?
+  Solution: An optional parameter to let you decide.

-A library is used, not read.
+A library is used.
-Thus it is optimized for easier usage from the outside, containing documentation and syntax sugar.
+Thus it is optimized for easier usage from the outside, containing documentation, syntax sugar, adjustability and editor integration.
+- Patterns that incentivize bad usage and anti-patterns are to be avoided.
+Such as:
+	- Many boolean parameters.
+	  This may sound like a conflict to a previous point i made about optional parameters, but there's a fine balance between the two.
+Too few parameters: rigid code that is useless half the time.
+Too many parameters: madness of magic `true` and `false` everywhere.
+	  I can't force you to use a variable and remove these "magic booleans", but it's a good principle.
+	- Coupled hierarchy: `find_child_with_method` or `get_ancestor`.
+	  This incentivizes usage of coupled hierarchies.

 Make as few assumptions as possible about a class' usage context.
-If `Health` expects to be a child of, or work with a `Character`, this is very bad design.
+- If `Health` expects to be a child of, or work with a `Character`, this is very bad design.
   This is why all references are `@export` variables.
   And why `Health` is so generic, that it doesn't care what you use it for.

+A library must be clean.
+Its users (games, projects), not so much.
+- I should ask myself these questions every so often:
+  Have i accumulated technical debt somewhere in this code?
+  Have i made something in the fast, ugly and easily breakable way?
+If so, what do i do to break it?
+  Have i made something too restrictive, ignoring a potential usecase where different behavior is needed?

+No abstraction for the sake of abstraction.
+- If it's useful, abstract it, if it's not, why?
+- Math.sec_to_msec() - everyone knows that 1 second is 1000 milliseconds.
+If you don't, you will learn it.

+This is called Godot short, not Godot long.
+- If a method's name is longer than the code it abstracts, it must be gome.
+  Exception: Methods that are very frequently used.

+Careful with untestable features.
+- It is impossible to unit test random and very hard to test `_process(delta)`.
+They need a different technology, maybe integration tests?
+- If a feature's success cannot be guaranteed 100% of the time, it should be separated from the main unit test suite.